mindspore-ai/docs/tutorials/source_en/orange_pi/model_infer.md

 ## 1. Downloading Case

-Step1 Use the `CTRL+ALT+T` shortcut key or click on the icon with `$_` at the bottom of the page to open the terminal and download the case code.
+Step 1 Use the `CTRL+ALT+T` shortcut key or click on the icon with `$_` at the bottom of the page to open the terminal and download the case code.

 ```bash
 # Open a terminal on the development board and run the following command